panjf2000/ants/README.md

 ```

 ## How to use
-If your program will generate a massive number of goroutines and you don't want them to consume a vast amount of memory, with ants, all you need to do is to import ants package and submit all your tasks to the default limited pool created when ants was imported:
+If your program will generate a massive number of goroutines and you don't want them to consume a vast amount of memory, with `ants`, all you need to do is to import `ants` package and submit all your tasks to the default limited pool created when `ants` was imported:

 ``` go
 package main